MicrosoftDocs/azure-ai-docs/articles/search/search-howto-managed-identities-cosmos-db.md

 When you're connecting with a system-assigned managed identity, the only change to the data source definition is the format of the "credentials" property.
 Provide a database name and a ResourceId that has no account key or password.
 The ResourceId must include the subscription ID of Azure Cosmos DB, the resource group, and the Azure Cosmos DB account name.

 * For SQL collections, the connection string doesn't require "ApiKind".
-* For SQL collections, add "IdentityAuthType=AccessToken" to go through the _recommended_ approach, that is more secure and will work even if the account is configured to enforce role-based access as the only authentication method (i.e., `"disableLocalAuth": true`)
+* For SQL collections, add "IdentityAuthType=AccessToken" to go through the _recommended_ approach, that is more secure and will work even if the account is configured to enforce role-based access as the only authentication method (that is, `"disableLocalAuth": true`)
-    * When using the REST API or the SDK, if this property is not specified on the connection string, Azure AI Search will default to using the _legacy_ approach.
-Azure portal will append this property to the connection string as the default.
+    * When using the REST API or the SDK, if this property isn't specified on the connection string, Azure AI Search defaults to using the _legacy_ approach.
+Azure portal appends this property to the connection string as the default.
 * For MongoDB collections, add "ApiKind=MongoDb" to the connection string and use a preview REST API.
 * For Gremlin graphs, add "ApiKind=Gremlin" to the connection string and use a preview REST API.

-MongoDB and Gremlin do not yet support the _recommended_ approach.
+MongoDB and Gremlin don't yet support the _recommended_ approach.

 Here's an example of how to create a data source to index data from a Cosmos DB account using the [Create Data Source](/rest/api/searchservice/data-sources/create) REST API and a managed identity connection string that exercises the _recommended_ approach.